don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise3.md

 Windows users can use Powershell to post data to the server

     Invoke-WebRequest -Uri http://192.168.86.32:3000 -Method POST -Body message="Hello from Powershell" -UseBasicParsing

+Or retrieve data from the server

+    (Invoke-WebRequest -Uri http://192.168.86.32:3000/ -UseBasicParsing).Content

 ## Authenticating users and devices